 You will need...

-H.R.Higgins Blue Lady Tea
+30g H.R.Higgins Blue Lady Tea

-1 litre of cold water
+800ml of cold filtered water

 Method...

 Remove the brew from the fridge and strain.
 You can do this by pouring the tea through a fine mesh strainer into a fresh jug.
-Keep the tea leaves to one side.

-If you like your iced tea to be sweet a simple sugar syrup can be made 1 part sugar to 2 parts water in a pan and bring to the boil to dissolve the sugar and form a syrup.
+If you like your iced tea to be sweet, a simple sugar syrup can be made, 1 part sugar to 2 parts water in a pan and bring to the boil to dissolve the sugar and form a syrup.
 Alternatively, you can add sweetness with a drop of honey.

 Remember!
 Cold brew tea is sweeter than if made using the hot brew method.
 Taste the brew before sweetening as you may need less than you think.